 |Stitch Length and Width||5 mm x 7 mm (0.19 x 0.27 inches)|

 |Feed dogs||6 points|

 What Does the Brother CS6000i Come With?

-- The CS6000i sewing machine unit itself, of course, along with power cord and foot pedal
+- The CS6000i sewing machine unit with power cord and foot pedal

 - Oversized detachable wide table (great for larger projects such as quilts)